 Council will also investigate air pollution caused by:

-- Details of any attempts made to resolve the matter privately or through CJC and
+Details of any attempts made to resolve the matter privately or through another party.

 Air pollution from industrial sites